Mastercard/client-encryption-java/README.md

 * [Jettison](https://search.maven.org/artifact/org.codehaus.jettison/jettison) 1.0+
 * [Org JSON](https://search.maven.org/artifact/org.json/json) 20070829+

-You can force the one to be used by calling `withJsonEngine` on the `FieldLevelEncryption` class.
+You can either let the library choose for you, or force the one to be used by calling `withJsonEngine` on the `FieldLevelEncryption` class.
 Example:

 ```java